cilliemalan/elfinfo/README.md

 ```

 The `open` function above will parse the ELF file header, program headers, and sections.
 It will also
 read the symbol table and strings.

+`open` can be called with a variety of arguments.
+A string will open a file, a buffer, array, or blob
+will parse directly from memory, and a file handle will read from the file.

+### What gets parsed
-A debug function is also provided, that spits out readelf/objdump
+A debug function is also provided, that spits out readelf/objdump like stuff.
-like stuff.

 ```js
 import {open,debug} from 'elfinfo';